 The initiation bestowed by a true teacher is for the benefit of the disciple, not the master.
 Moreover the meditation the master teaches is always a private, individual activity; there is no group meditation or assessment of progress.
 A satsang (meeting) is not an act of worship.
 Disciples of a true master come to a satsang only to listen to and to understand better the master’s teachings, not to perform rituals, discuss personal experiences or celebrate anniversaries, or because there is any obligation to attend.
+Disciples of a master are not members of a club.
 As the current master at Beas, Baba Gurinder Singh Ji, often says, “No one records your attendance at satsang.”

 Nor does a true master encourage or allow any external symbols such as special clothing, prescribed gestures or other forms of ritual behaviour that a disciple must observe.
 Manners, dress, and customs vary enormously from culture to culture.
 In one place respect is shown by taking off one’s headgear and keeping shoes on; in another, by wearing a head covering and taking off one’s shoes.
 A true master attaches no significance whatsoever to such external marks and observances.
 A true spiritual master is interested only in developing the disciple’s awareness of truth, which lies within every human being regardless of any external differences.What if I change my mind after initiation?

-If a disciple for any reason decides to stop following the teachings, that is a personal decision freely made and no one else’s business.
-Equally, if someone decides to return to the practice after six months, six years or even sixty years, that is also a personal decision.
+If, despite the solemn commitment made at initiation, a disciple ceases to follow the teachings, that is a personal choice and no one else’s business.
+Equally, if an initiate is drawn to return to the practice after six months, six years or even sixty years, that is also a personal matter.
 The master on the other hand will never abandon a disciple, once initiated.
 However long we may have been away, the master will always lovingly welcome a disciple who wishes to resume his or her practice.The inner path is nothing new